theChris84/react-workshop/README.md

 work as intended!

-The point of this assignment is to *only* create the state management logic (Actions, Action Creators, Reducer(s)) and its unit tests.
+The point of this assignment is to *only* create the state management logic (*actions*, *action creators*, *reducers*) and its unit tests.
 This assignment is not yet about using this actual data in your application.

+### 5. Redux Toolkit

-### 5. redux-toolkit and the connection of React and Redux
+In this assignment, we'll add the connection between React and Redux.

 On the one hand we have a React component tree, on the other hand there's a global state.
 These two things need to be connected to actually make sense.
-Introduce redux-toolkit to reorganize your state managment code and to connect the global state to your component tree.
+Introduce *Redux Toolkit* to reorganize your state management code and to connect the global state to your component tree.

 ### 6. Side Effects

 In the Redux world a reducer is set up in a way that does not allow for side effects.
-In this assignment you have the task to create a "Reload" button that will query the sensor's `getTemperature` and `getHumidity` getters in order to update the current temperature and humidity.
+In this assignment you have the task to create a *reload* button that will query the sensor's `getTemperature` and `getHumidity` getters in order to update the current temperature and humidity.

-Acceptance Criteria:
+#### Acceptance Criteria

 * a reload button is added to the frontend
 * a click on the reload button triggers an update of the current temperature and